Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Impact

-With the addition of productive greenspaces in the city, people will be more connected to their food sources, value the crop more, and have a better understanding of its complexity.
+With the addition of productive green spaces in the city, people will be more connected to their food sources, value the crop more, and have a better understanding of its complexity.

 Relevant considerations for the challenge/theme